nutanixdev/xi-iot-projects-facefeed/index.rst

 The Xi IoT platform eliminates complexity, accelerates deployments, and elevates developers to focus on the business logic powering IoT applications and services.
 Now developers can use a low-code development platform to create application software via APIs instead of arduous programming methods.

-**In this tutorial you’ll deploy an application called “Facefeed” using the Xi IoT SaaS control plane.
+In this tutorial you’ll deploy an application called “Facefeed” using the Xi IoT SaaS control plane.
+This application ingests a video stream using the real time streaming protocol (RTSP), and uses machine learning to detect known faces.
-The application and its data pipelines are deployed to a Xi Edge running in Xi Cloud.
+The application and its data pipelines are deployed to a Xi Edge device for local execution.
+This tutorial assumes your edge has already been deployed using steps from the `Xi IoT Infrastructure Admin Guide <https://portal.nutanix.com/#/page/docs/details?targetId=Xi-IoT-Infra-Admin-Guide:Xi-IoT-Infra-Admin-Guide>`_.
+Access to the Admin Guide is provided via the My Nutanix Portal and requires an account to login.
-This application ingests a video stream using the real time streaming protocol (RTSP), and uses machine learning to detect known faces.**

 Accessing Xi IoT
 ++++++++++++++++

 #.
 Open https://my.nutanix.com/ in your browser.
 If you don't already have a My Nutanix account, follow steps to create one.

 #.
-Scroll to the Xi Cloud Services section and click Launch or Start Trial to access to Xi IoT SaaS control plane.
+Scroll to the Xi Cloud Services section and click Launch to access the Xi IoT SaaS control plane.

    .. figure:: images/my_nutanix_xi_iot_login.png

    At this point you should have a dashboard with a default User (you), Project, Category.
-If you started a free trial, you should also have a Xi Cloud based Edge, and several sample applications.

    .. figure:: images/1.png